-SAN DIEGO—The pesticide dichloro-diphenyl-trichloroethane (DDT), banned in the 1970s due to its harmful effects on humans and the environment, is still causing lingering effects today because of industrial waste dumped in the ocean a half century ago, say researchers.
+SAN DIEGO—The pesticide dichloro-diphenyl-trichloroethane (DDT), banned in the 1970s because of its harmful effects on humans and the environment, is still causing lingering effects today because of industrial waste dumped in the ocean half a century ago, according to researchers.

 “In Southern California, extensive dumping of agrochemical waste, particularly chlorinated hydrocarbon contaminants such as DDT, via sewage outfalls and permitted offshore barging occurred for most of the last century,” researchers wrote in the article, and their research aimed to examine “how this unique legacy of regional ocean disposal translates into the contemporary contamination of the coastal ocean.”